srAp-1/SchoolFeeManagement/DESIGN.md

 ## Key Features

+- **Automatic Class Fee Assignment**: The system automatically assigns the correct tuition fee to new students based on their class, reducing manual data entry and potential errors.

 - **Automatic Total Calculation**: The system automatically calculates the total fee for each student, considering tuition, transport, and other fees.

 - **Pending Amount Tracking**: It keeps track of pending amounts from previous months, ensuring that old dues are not forgotten.